r-titude/bookdown-template/README.md

 If the book needs to be published in paperback format, simply remove `classoption: oneside` in YAML part of `index.Rmd`

-[Bookdown](https://bookdown.org) is a an open-source (GPL-3) R package to facilitate writing books and long-form articles/reports with R Markdown.
+[Bookdown](https://bookdown.org) is an open-source (GPL-3) R package to facilitate writing books and long-form articles/reports with R Markdown.